isaacayeni225/My-Daily-Expenses-Tracker/README.md

 - May: ₦76,520
 - June: ₦73,890

+#### Visual Analysis and Inference

+Total expenses for the month of January, 2024.

 #### Insights and Recommendations
 Key Findings
 In Q1 2024, mobile data and miscellaneous expenses accounted for 16% of total expenses.
 However, this decreased to 8% in Q2 2024.